-The company had recently built its own maltings to replace the malt sourced previously from New Zealand, Tasmania, and Victoria.
-The new malt was mostly from Australian barley and the increasing use of Australian materials was mentioned with pride.
-This was a sign of the growing maturity and confidence of Australian industry, indeed of the country in general which had federated only four years earlier.
+The company had recently built its own maltings to replace malt sourced from New Zealand, Tasmania, and Victoria.
+The new malt was mostly made from Australian barley, and the increasing use of Australian materials was mentioned with pride.
+It was a sign of the growing maturity and confidence of Australian industry, indeed of the country in general which had become a federation only four years earlier.

-I asked yesterday whether by 1910 Toohey’s flagship sparkling amber ale, a bottled beer, was pasteurized.
-It was, as the 1905 article makes clear.
-As I discussed yesterday the beer was also mechanically filtered and so can be viewed as a modern form of packaged ale.
-Even five years later though (1910) fermentation was still a quick, 30-hour process.
-Presumably it was still conducted at a high temperature (> 70 F) and in this sense followed 19th century practice for “colonial ale”.
+I wondered yesterday if, in 1910, Toohey’s flagship sparkling amber ale, a bottled beer, was pasteurized.
+The 1905 article makes clear it was.
+The beer was also mechanically filtered and so can be viewed as a modern, packaged ale.
+Even in 1910 though fermentation was a quick, 30-hour process.
+Presumably, it was still conducted at a high temperature (>70 F) and in this sense still followed 19th century-practice for “colonial ale”.

-The ales were aged in cellar in hogsheads before filtering and bottling, but whether this occurred at near-freezing, lager temperatures is unclear.
+Toohey’s ales were aged in cellars in hogsheads before filtering and bottling, but whether at near-freezing, lager temperature is unclear.
 I’d think that stage had not been reached yet.

-In Food, Power, and Community, ed. by Robert Dare (1999), brewing historian Dr. Brett Stubbs confirms that pasteurization, and force-carbonation, was usual in the country for bottled beer by 1900.
-Tooth’s of Sydney, the other great brewer in the city, introduced it and Toohey’s and others later followed.
+In Food, Power, and Community, ed. by Robert Dare (1999), brewing historian Dr. Brett Stubbs confirms that pasteurization and force-carbonation were usual in Australia for bottled beer by 1900.
+Tooth’s, the other great brewer in Sydney, introduced it, and Toohey’s and others later followed.

-Toohey’s sparkling ale and Maitland’s crystal ale represented an interim phase between “colonial ale” and the later hegemony of industrial bottom-fermentation.
-The same thing happened in other countries of British influence, and in Britain itself.
+Toohey’s sparkling ale and Maitland’s crystal ale represented an interim phase between “colonial ale” and a later stage of industrial bottom-fermentation.
+The same thing happened in other countries under British influence, and in Britain itself.

-In Canada, beers such as Labatt 50, Molson Stock Ale, and Keith’s India Pale Ale survive which represent this tradition.
-Over the years they have become lighter and more lager-like, but still an ale character can be detected especially when consumed fresh on draft.
-They show this mainly by an estery quality from warm fermentation.
-Still, in Canada too industrially-produced lager became almost universal, at least until the craft industry gave some blowback.
+In Canada, beers such as Labatt 50, Molson Stock Ale, and Keith’s India Pale Ale still exist that represent this tradition.
+Over the years they have become lighter and more lager-like, but an ale character can be detected (IMO) especially when consumed on draft.
+They show this mainly by an estery quality from warmer fermentation.
+Still, in Canada too industrially-produced lager became almost universal, at least until the craft brewers restored an older tradition.

-But those old, pre-1880s Aussie ales … what were they really like?
-I’ve mentioned J.C.
-MacCartie’s 1884 A Handbook for Australian Brewers which set out frankly many faults: inferior local hops, fermentation at excessively high temperatures, poor sanitation, and lack of sufficient aging.
+But the older, pre-1880s Australian ales – what were they really like?
+I mentioned J.C.
+MacCartie’s 1884 A Handbook for Australian Brewers which acknowledged with frankness many faults: inferior, local hops, fermentation at excessively high temperatures, poor sanitation, and lack of sufficient aging.
 MacCartie was both a brewing writer and a professional brewer who had worked at Dunedin Brewery in NZ for six years, so his views must be taken seriously.

-Yet, were beers from the specific breweries all bad?
+Yet, were beers from the breweries all equally bad?
 We have some remarkable evidence from a detailed press account in the Melbourne Argus in 1875.
 The story summarized findings of government analysts who had the police fetch samples of local ales.
-They were tested to determine alcoholic strength, presence of additives, and other characteristics including the “twang” that famously attended colonial ales – indeed we saw an instance of it as late as 1945 when an English observer remarked on it for Brisbane’s beer.
+These were tested to determine alcohol strength, presence of additives, and other characteristics including the “twang” associated with colonial ales.
+We saw an instance of it as late as 1945 when an English observer used the term for Brisbane beer.